-Should a former member, who resigned or forfeited her membership, wish to reaffiliate with any Sweet Adelines International chapter during the same membership year as her resignation, she must follow that chapter's admittance procedure and pay the full per capita fee to the international organization, in addition to any required chapter dues.
-If the former member reaffiliates in a membership year other than the year of her resignation, her membership would be processed as would any other new member of the chapter.
+Should a former member, who resigned or forfeited their membership, wish to reaffiliate with any Sweet Adelines International chapter during the same membership year as the resignation, they must follow that chapter's admittance procedure and pay the full per capita fee to the international organization, in addition to any required chapter dues.
+If the former member reaffiliates in a membership year other than the year of their resignation, their membership would be processed as would any other new member of the chapter.